 - Visited countries (outside of Europe) in the last 10 years

 - Optional: data of a previously applied for Indian visa with the current passport

 - Possession of a criminal record and possible denied access to other countries

 Step 5: Making the payment and providing passport photo and passport scan

-After you filled in all of the above mentioned information, you can click the button “Apply for visa”.
+After you have filled in all of the above-mentioned information, you can click the button “Apply for visa”.
 You will then see all of the filled in answers again.
 It is advised to closely check everything for any mistakes, especially the passport information.
 If everything is correct, the payment method can be selected at the bottom of the page, and the e-visa India can be paid for.

 After the payment has been completed, you will receive an invitation by e-mail to upload your passport scan and passport photo.
 A passport scan can also be a picture of your passport which, for example, you took with your phone.
 Make sure that all of the text is sharp and clearly readable.
-The passport photo can also be a selfie or another picture which was made with a photo device or smartphone; you don’t need to have official passport photos made.
-However, the passport photo is required to be in color, you need to be staring straight at the camera, and the background needs to be lighted and smooth.
+The passport photo can also be a selfie or another picture which was made with a photo device or smartphone; you do not need to have official passport photos made.
+However, the passport photo is required to be in colour, you need to be staring straight at the camera, and the background needs to be lighted and smooth.
 If you are making a sharp picture with a white wall as background, the photo already meets all of the requirements.